GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

 !!! tip "Low Corrosion Level [LC] Required"
     - Some corrosion sentries require a low Abyss corrosion level to access their hallway or room
-    - They are marked with a [LC] tag.
+    - They are marked with a [LC]<span style="color: LimeGreen">*</span> tag.
 We do not know the exact values for each one.
 Before you try to register them make sure you have set all available corrosion sentries to "Not spotted" and you should have no problems.

 ### Secret Passage Minor Harken